danja/dog/docs/overview.md

 ### Program Mode

 Pressing the buttons 0-3, 6-7 will increment the value corresponding to that of the display above it.
 Programming is achieved by pressing button 3 to increment the PC (with overflow occurring, counting up on displays 0-2).
-Pressing button 7 will increment the value on display 7 (overflowing to display 6) providing the value at the given address.
+Pressing button 7 will increment the value on display 7 (*without* overflowing to display 6), ditto for button 6/display 6, together providing the value at the given address.

 Pressing button 4 again will switch to *Run* mode.